framps/raspiBackup/README.md

 * Much more features (see below)

 ## Note
 **raspiBackup is supported for RaspberryOS as operating system and Raspberry HW only.
-There are environments out there which successfully run raspiBackup but any support request on unsupported environments will be rejected.**
+There are other environments which successfully run raspiBackup but any support request on these unsupported environments will be rejected.
+Just try it but don't ask for any support. **

 ## Documentation